danielsaidi/Sheeeeeeeeet/README.md

 If you set the `headerView` property of an action sheet, it will be displayed as a floating header above the action sheet options.
 You can use any view you like.

+Header are completely removed in popovers, since popovers are solid bodies, with no transparent space separating different content types.

 ## Appearance

 Sheeeeeeeeet can be globally styled by using the `ActionSheetAppearance.standard` instance.
-All action sheets and their items use this appearance as template when they are created.
-They create their own copies, which can be customized as well.
+All action sheets then copies this instance when they are created, and can thus be individually styled without affecting the global style.
+Action sheet items then copies their action sheet's appearance and can be individually styled as well.

 ## Peek and pop

 Sheeeeeeeeet supports peek & pop on 3D touch devices.
 To enable this in any view controller that implements `ActionSheetPeekSource` just create a strong instance of `ActionSheetPeekHandler`.

-You must provide it with the source view from where peeks should originate.
+You must provide the peek handler with a source view, from where peeks originate.
 This could e.g. be a collection or table view.
+The peek handler uses this source view to determine the correct 3D touched frame.

-You can use the peek handler on devices that does not support 3D touch.
-On these devices, the peek handler will fallback to a long press gesture.
-You can disable this by setting `longPressFallback` to `false` when creating the peek handler.
+ON devices that have no 3D touch support, the peek handler will fallback to long presses.
+You can disable this by setting `longPressFallback` to `false` in `init`.

-## About me
+## Contact me

 Feel free to reach out if you have any questions or if you want to contribute to
 Sheeeeeeeeet: